frankcohen/ReflectionsOS/README.md

 # ReflectionsOS
 ESP32 and Arduino-based Internet enabled watch project and reference architecture to make your own projects

 Many times I imagine making a mobile application connected to the Internet.
 For example, a wrist watch.
-I love the Arduino community and yet when I go to put something like this together I find many tutorials on the parts (like a display, bluetooth, SD card, sound, and compass) there's very little I found that shows them all integrated together.
+I love the Arduino community and yet when I go to put something like this together I find many tutorials on the parts (like a display, bluetooth, SD card, sound, and compass) there's very little I found that shows them integrated together.
 I am making my watch project and will be posting the code, datasheets, and design in the Reflections repository.

 I love working with a group of creative makers.
 Please feel free to let me know your feedback and ideas.
 Thanks, in advance!